curiousest/curiousest.github.io/_posts/2024-02-16-philosophy-study.md

 ### consume

 In-person philosophy courses look very long and expensive and career-oriented.
 Online philosophy courses don't look quite right to me - like they're made for people who have to be convinced to study and have their hand held along the way.
-Holding hands can be very fulfilling, but it’d holds me back from sprinting and dancing the way I’d like.
+Holding hands can be very fulfilling, but it’d hold me back from sprinting and dancing the way I’d like.
 This [this quora post](https://qr.ae/py6yGR) seems reasonable, and I double-checked with professor friends who said, “it’s a sensible series, maybe overambitious.”
 Perfect.

 <details>